vaishnavi2231/E-Commerce-Data-Analysis-Project/performance_tuning_report.md

 # **7. Conclusion**

-This performance tuning exercise demonstrated:
+This performance tuning exercise highlighted:

-* How to analyze query bottlenecks using **EXPLAIN ANALYZE**
+* How to Analyze Query Bottlenecks using **EXPLAIN ANALYZE**
 * How to design **indexes aligned with filtering & join patterns**
 * How OLAP queries benefit from optimized OLTP schema access
 * How small improvements in test datasets translate into **big gains** at scale